kevinmkchin/ascent/documentation/README.md

 	this is mostly in world_system.cpp and levels.cpp

 Sprite sheet animation:
-	render system, render system init, and sprite system (a bit is in other parts like physics, ui, world init, levels.cpp...) the spritesheet itself is in data textures
+	render system, render system init, and sprite system (a bit is in other parts like player system, physics, ui, world init, levels.cpp...) the spritesheet itself is in data textures

 Game logic response: